There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: George Russell, Kimi Antonelli

 George Russell re-signed with Mercedes on Aug.
-31, 2023 — the same day the team announced it had also extended Hamilton for two years.
+31, 2023 — the same day the team announced it had extended Hamilton for two years.
 Yeah, about that.
 As it turned out, Hamilton had an option for the second year and decided to join Ferrari instead.
 Oops.

 “But instinctively, that is the lineup with these two that I always wanted.”

-2024: Yuki Tsunoda, Daniel Ricciardo/Logan Sargeant
+2024: Yuki Tsunoda, Daniel Ricciardo/Liam Lawson

-2025: Yuki Tsunoda, TBD
+2025: Yuki Tsunoda, Isack Hadjar

 Both seats were open for next season until RB announced just ahead of qualifying for the Canadian Grand Prix in June that it had picked up the one-year option on Yuki Tsunoda's contract.